 Adding a background map p.
-14
+23

-t is often useful to have some kind of background map to make it easier to relate data and model ocations to the real world, and to aid processing. t is both possible to add local maps in different formats, and to use online map services (WMS avers).
+It is often useful to have some kind of background map to make it easier to relate data and model locations to the real world, and to aid processing.
+It is both possible to add local maps in different formats, and to use online map services (WMS layers).

 Drawing and gridding geological surfaces p.
-27
+36